 Presidential $1 Coins

-The US Mint introduced a new $1 coin just before President’s Day in 2007.
+After the State quarters, the US Mint introduced a new $1 coin just before President’s Day in 2007.
 Unlike earlier silver dollars (see below), this time it was a gold coloured coin featuring George Washington on one side and the Statue of Liberty on the other side.
-An image can be found in the March 2007 newsletter.

 In 2008, the coins represented James Monroe, John Quincy Adams, Andrew Jackson and Martin Van Buren.
-The presidents to be featured in 2009 are William Henry Harrison, John Tyler, James K. Polk and Zachary Taylor.
+The presidents featured in 2009 were William Henry Harrison, John Tyler, James K. Polk and Zachary Taylor.

 Native American $1 Coins